IN THE 1960s, not

 Matches are held on

-and 35lb in three hours are the best
+and 49lb in three hours are the best

 bags often well exceed this.

-house, kitchen unit and toilet block were added.
+meeting (coaching) rooms, kitchen unit and toilet block.

 coaching events and similar.
 Our